UFC 284: Background

 An interim UFC Featherweight Championship bout between The Ultimate Fighter: Latin America featherweight winner Yair Rodríguez and Josh Emmett took place at the event.

 A middleweight bout between former UFC Middleweight Champion (also The Ultimate Fighter: The Smashes welterweight winner) Robert Whittaker and former title challenger Paulo Costa was linked to this event.
 However, Costa disputed the official announcement by the promotion indicating he had never signed a contract and the fight would not take place.
 The pair was previously expected to headline UFC on ESPN: Whittaker vs. Gastelum in April 2021, but Costa withdrew due to illness.

 A flyweight bout between former UFC Flyweight Championship challengers Alex Perez and Kai Kara-France (the latter for the interim title) was scheduled for this event.
 They were once booked for an event at San Diego on May 16, 2020, but the card was moved to a different location due to the COVID-19 pandemic and the bout eventually never took place.
 In turn, the bout was canceled in late December as Kara-France suffered an undisclosed injury.
-Perez is now expected to face former Rizin Bantamweight Champion Manel Kape at UFC on ESPN: Vera vs. Sandhagen on March 25.
+Perez was rescheduled for a bout against former Rizin Bantamweight Champion Manel Kape at UFC on ESPN: Vera vs. Sandhagen on March 25.

 A women's strawweight bout between Loma Lookboonmee and Elise Reed was scheduled for UFC Fight Night: Lewis vs. Spivak.
 However, the pair was moved to this event for undisclosed reasons.

 A lightweight bout between Nasrat Haqparast and Jamie Mullarkey was expected to take place at the event.
 However, Haqparast withdrew due to undisclosed reasons and was replaced by promotional newcomer Francisco Prado.

 A lightweight bout between Joel Álvarez and Zubaira Tukhugov was scheduled for the event.
 However, Alvarez withrew from the event for undisclosed reasons and was replaced by promotional newcomer Elves Brenner.
 At the weigh-ins, Tukhugov weighed in at 157.5 pounds, one and a half pound over the lightweight non-title fight limit.
 The bout proceeded at catchweight and Tukhugov was fined 30% of his purse, which went to Brenner.

 A heavyweight bout between promotional newcomer Junior Tafa and Austen Lane was scheduled for this event.
 However, Lane withdrew due to undisclosed reasons and was replaced by Waldo Cortes-Acosta.
 In turn, it was announced a few days later that Tafa withdrew due to injury and the bout was scrapped.

 A light heavyweight bout between Tyson Pedro and Zhang Mingyang was expected to take place at the event.
 However, Zhang withdrew for unknown reasons and was replaced by Modestas Bukauskas.

 Also at the weigh-ins, Kleydson Rodrigues missed weight.
 He weighed in at 127 pounds, one pound over the flyweight non-title fight limit.
 The bout proceeded at catchweight with Rodrigues being fined 20% of his purse, which went to his opponent Shannon Ross.

 During the event's broadcast, the inaugural and former UFC Lightweight Champion Jens Pulver was announced as the next "pioneer wing" UFC Hall of Fame inductee.